MehmetMHY/algorithm-challenges/README.md

   - About: A clock solitaire solver done though the termnal console.
 To learn the more about clock solitaire, please check out this link: [[wiki](https://en.wikipedia.org/wiki/Clock_Patience)]
   - Requirements:
     - Python3

+- <ins>Bogo Sort Algorithm:</ins>
+  - About: A fun implementation of Bogo Sort.
+  - Requirements:
+    - Python3